platformsh/platformsh-docs/sites/platform/src/increase-observability/_index.md

 - **Optimized performance**: monitor how your applications perform in real-time and identify bottlenecks or inefficiencies

-- **Resource efficiency**: Better understand your application's resource utilization and make informed decision to correctly scale them.
+- **Resource efficiency**: Better understand your application's resource utilization and make informed decisions to correctly scale them.

 - **Rapid troubleshooting**: swiftly pinpoint issues in your projects by identifying their root causes.